anycable/docs.anycable.io/docs/anycable_gem.md

 You only have to tell AnyCable where to find your application code.

-**NOTE:** AnyCable tries to detect where to load your app from if no `--require` options is provided.
+**NOTE:** AnyCable tries to detect where to load your app from if no `--require` option is provided.
 It checks for `config/environment.rb` and `config/anycable.rb` files presence.

 Run `anycable -h` to see the list of all available options and their defaults.